vpelss/Emogics_Tarot_Script_WP/README.md

 A visitor will typically start at your main form page.
 If they have visited before, their browser session may have cookies that can be used to pre fill in some of the form data using Javascript.
-The main page will typically have user fillable fields that ask for:
+The main page will typically have user fillable inputs that ask for:
 First Name
 Deck database
 Spread